-Post-secondary education can help you puruse a passion, increase your earning potential, improve your employability, and contribute to our Nation and other communities.
-As a NFN member, you can apply for funding to help get your college, university and professional qualifications to become economically self-sufficient and realize your potential.
+Post-secondary education can help you pursue a passion, increase your earning potential, improve your employability, and contribute to our Nation and other communities.
+As a NFN member, you can apply for funding to help get your college, university, and professional qualifications to become economically self-sufficient and realize your potential.

 Learn more about the programs and services available to NFN post-secondary students in the Post-Secondary Education Policy.

 If you have been accepted to a post-secondary institution, congratulations!
 Apply to the PSEAP to receive support and a financial subsidy to help with your studies.